grizzlysmit/hplip-menu2-grizzlysmit.smit.id.au/README.md

 ### The "Additional Printer Settings..."
 Menu

-This menu does nothing on Fedora just now as `/usr/share/system-config-printer/system-config-printer.py` does not exist seems to be a Ubuntu/Debian thing.
+This menu does nothing on Fedora just now as `/usr/share/system-config-printer/system-config-printer.py` does not exist; seems to be a Ubuntu/Debian thing.

 ### The "Software Update..."
 Menu